Shreyas1308/R-programs/README.md

 # R-programs
 Some of my R programs are here.
+Here is a list of some of them.